Max17777/onlybundlr/README.md

 ## Background

-The cost to build highly-scalable systems has historically been a barrier to entry and something that prevented innovation.
+The cost to build highly-scalable systems has historically been a barrier to entry and something that has prevented innovation.
 People may have had killer ideas, but without huge amounts of capital, the chance of success was low.
-Permissionless systems represent a total paradigm shift, they remove barriers that prevented innovation and kept people from competing.
+Permissionless systems represent a total paradigm shift: they remove barriers that prevented innovation and kept people from competing.

 By leveraging Bundlr and Lens’ highly-scalable and permissionless infrastructure, builders can focus solely on building features unique to their use case.
-This means projects can be built in much less time for a fraction of the budget that would otherwise have been required.
+This means projects can be built in much less time and for a fraction of the budget that would otherwise have been required.

 ## OnlyBundlr